laquadron/TacticalRelationshipManagement/README.md

-# TacticalRelationshipManagement-aka-CheaterOS-
+# TacticalRelationshipManagement (TRM)
+### aka CheaterOS 🤣
 CheaterOS.
 It's exactly what it sounds like.
 Please read the disclaimers.

-# TacticalRelationshipManagement (TRM)
-### aka CheaterOS 🤣

 > Enterprise-grade proximity detection, collision avoidance, and relationship risk mitigation
 > for the modern multi-stakeholder personal life.